How to Read an Oil Can Label

 In the United States, the American Petroleum Institute (API) administers the licensing and certification of engine oils through a system that meets the warranty, maintenance and lubrication requirements of original equipment manufacturers.
 OEMs, oil marketers, additive companies and testing laboratories work together to establish engine oil performance requirements, test methods and limits for the various classifications and testing processes.

 The system includes a formal licensing agreement executed by lubricant suppliers with API.
 Through this program, API has standardized the labeling of engine oils by adopting the donut logo (Figure 1).
 The logo was designed to be placed in a prominent position on a variety of lubricant quart/liter containers.
 API has also developed a starburst certification mark to select engine oils that meet the gasoline performance standards established by the International Lubricant Standardization and Approval Committee (ILSAC).
-This logo is displayed on the front of licensed motor oil product packages.
+This logo is displayed on the front of licensed motor oil product packages and oil can labels.

 To protect the consumer, API requires that all lubricant suppliers using the API Service Symbol obtain a license to use the symbol and sign an affidavit stating that test data is available to support performance claims.